gleidsonmt/DashboardFx/README.md

 # 📑 Overview

-In this example you can see how components in javafx can be worked align with a good design.
-This lib contains methods to fast understand how javafx and properties works.
-As a dashboard separated as modules, you can see the appearance and properties for controls and layouts, base classes for implement pre build views.
+In this example, you can see how components in Javafx can be worked to align with a good design.
+This lib contains methods to fast understand how JavaFX and properties work.
+As a dashboard separated as modules, you can see the appearance and properties for controls and layouts, and base classes for implementing pre-build views.

 # 💻 Environment